hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 - the component being tested is meant to be immutable/idempotent for the entire request
 - the test needs to cover multiple initial states, where only one would truly be reachable in a single request

+NOTE: Putting Memoize attribute on a function will cause it to bind to the declaring class.
+Any uses of static:: constructs to retrieve definitions from subclasses will not work and can cause unexpected results.

 ### Exceptions

 Thrown exceptions are not memoized, showing by the increasing counter in this